Skip to Content

 NEXT_PUBLIC_AUTH0_CLIENT_ID=your-auth0-client-id

-OAuth Providers (Optional)
+OAuth Providers (Optional):

 Additional authentication providers for user login options: